-You cannot s'op a vehicle to undertake general enquiries.
+You cannot stop a vehicle to undertake general enquiries (R v Bailey [2017] NZCA 211, Ghent v Police [2014] NZHC 3282).
 It may be classed as an arbitrary detention.
 You can stop a vehicle to enforce any of the provisions of the Land Transport Act or Traffic Regulations under section 114 of the Land Transport Act 1998.

-You are entitled to stop a vehicle under section 9 of the Search and Surveillance Act 2012 for the purpose of a resting any person in the vehicle, if you have good cause to suspect that person of having committed an imprisonable offence or of being unlawfully at large (for example, having breached a bail condition).
-Any deviation from the above procedure will be viewed as an arbitrary detention, and any evidence seized as a result is likely to be ruled inadmissible. ($R \vee P \& F$ (31 July 1996, Court of Appeal, CA219/96 CA270/96))
+You are entitled to stop a vehicle under section 9 of the Search and Surveillance Act 2012 for the purpose of arresting any person in the vehicle, if you have good cause to suspect that person of having committed an imprisonable offence or of being unlawfully at large (e.g. a person for whose arrest a warrant (other than a warrant issued under Part 3 of the Summary Proceedings Act 1957 in relation to fines enforcement) is in force).
+Any deviation from the above procedure will be viewed as an arbitrary detention, and any evidence seized as a result is likely to be ruled inadmissible.
+(R v P & F (31 July 1996, Court of Appeal, CA219/96 CA270/96))

-Note: The powers incidental to stopping a vehicle under section $\underline{9}$ are set out in section $\underline{10}$.
+Note: The powers incidental to stopping a vehicle under section 9 are set out in section 10.